 All documents in languages other than Spanish must be translated in Costa Rica by an official translator (this step is met through our Firm).

 After granting of residency, the beneficiary must not be absent from the country for more than six consecutive months in order to maintain the status.

-After granting of residency, the beneficiary must prove that the US$1,000.00 was converted into Colones in one of the National Banking System banks before the end of each anniversary of the granting of the residency.
+After granting of residency, the beneficiary must prove that the required income (US$1,000.00) was converted into Colones in one of the National Banking System banks before the end of each anniversary of the granting of the residency.
 In practical terms, it is feasible and recommended to make one conversion per year, for the full amount corresponding to twelve months.